genesis-x/Blockchain-Bootstrap/README.md

 ## FAQ

 ### Q:
+Is this safe?

+### A:
+Yes, the above method is safe.
+The download contains only raw blockchain data and the client verifies this on import.
+Do not download the blockchain from unofficial sources, especially if they provide *.rev and *.sst files.
+These files are not verified and can contain malicious edits.

+### Q:
 My wallet seems to have become stuck syncing and says remains at X hours left.
 It’s been many hours and status hasn't changed.
 What do I do?

 ### A: